-During the life of the Company, the Company's investments might become concentrated during the period after the sale of significant asset(s) until redeployment of such proceeds or for other reasons.
+During the initial period following Initial Admission, the Company's investments will be concentrated in a limited number of properties and, as a consequence, the performance of the Company may be substantially adversely affected by the unfavourable performance of even a single property.
+During the life of the Company, the Company's investments might become concentrated again during the period after the sale of significant asset(s) until redeployment of such proceeds or for other reasons.
 While the Company will seek to maintain a prudent spread of risk, Shareholders have no assurance as to the degree of diversification in the Company's investments and property portfolio.